-Because the EFC calculation ignores some forms of income and eliminates some assets from consideration, UCLA uses a different, more traditional formula called "Institutional Methodology" (IM) to determine a family's need for aid.
+UCLA uses a different, more traditional formula called "Institutional Methodology" (IM) to determine a family's need for aid.
 IM more accurately and equitably determines the parents' ability to pay for a medical education from family income and assets.
 A student may have whatever federal aid is available based upon eligibility under Federal Methodology.
 The need for DGSOM aid, however, is determined solely on the basis of the Institutional Methodology.

 We review many financial factors such as income, assets, the number of family members, and the number of members currently enrolled in college in determining the parents ability to contribute to the cost of the student's education.
 A description of each factor is listed below.

 Family Size - In general, this is the number of family members living in the same household who are claimed on the federal tax return.
 We do not include relatives (such as grandparents) living outside the home, even when supported by the family, who are not claimed on the federal tax return.
 "Adult children" who have finished their education and are not claimed on the federal tax return are also not included.

 Family members in College - College matriculation of family members results in the equal division of the total parental contribution and only the student's portion of the contribution is used in determining need.
 Family members in college can include, in addition to the student and the siblings, one or both parents.